 CBD Oil's Benefits for Skin: Can it Help With Acne, Anti-Aging, & Other Skin Issues?

-CBD (also known as cannabidiol) oil is the non-psychotropic component of marijuana that has become well-known for relieving aches and pains when applied topically.
-More recently it is being marketed in skin care products for everything from acne to wrinkles.
-But is any of that possible, or is it just marketing hype?
-These are the facts you need to know.
+CBD oil is being marketed in skin care products for everything from acne to wrinkles.
+But is any benefit possible, or is it just marketing hype?
+These are the CBD facts you need to know.

 What Is CBD Oil?